Olen/todotxtio/README.md

 # - [ ] Complete README (Todotxtio)
 # - [ ] Drive to work (Work)

-# Change an entry in the todolist:
+# You can change an entry in the todolist by replacing the index:

 searchresult = todolist.search(exact="Drive to work")
 index, todo = searchresult[0]